-Emma Watson Is Happy People Felt Empowered By Her “Self-Partnered” Comment
+Emma Watson Loves That People Felt Empowered By Her “Self-Partnered” Comment

 Between starring in a true classic to standing in front of world leaders, Emma Watson has never been far from the headlines in 2019.
 On the run up to the release of her new movie Little Women she found herself at the centre of a social media storm, but the actor says she's happy people felt empowered by being “self-partnered.”
 The comment she made almost in passing in an interview for the November issue of British Vogue invoked a big reaction, but Watson's response was as cool as expected.